MiyukiHoshi21/computing-work/teachers-day/story.md

 Together, (Boy 5) and (Boy 6) sprinted away.

 “Let’s get help from other students.”
-(Cooking teacher 2 - I forgot their names) muttered, shaking her head.
+Mdm Tang (Cooking) muttered, shaking her head.

 “Do you need any help?”
 (Boy 7) queried as he neared the group of teachers.